Los Choneros

-Los Choneros (/es/) is an organized crime syndicate that first emerged in Manabí Province, Ecuador.
+Los Choneros (/es/) is an organized crime syndicate and a terrorist organization that first emerged in Manabí Province, Ecuador.
 The gang is involved in organized crime, including drug trafficking, extortion, and robbery, many crimes being carried out through prisons with the help of corrupt officials.
 Los Choneros work with groups in Colombia, Peru, and Mexico, in order to traffic drugs like cocaine into the United States.

 History

 The Los Choneros originated in the city of Chone and Manta in the Manabí province of Ecuador in the 1990s.
 Jorge Bismarck Véliz España, also known as “Teniente España,” was the original leader, and later, leadership was passed to Rasquiña and José Adolfo Macías Villamar, also known as “Fito.”
 España was killed in a conflict between the Choneros and a rival gang by the name of the Queseros.

 Carlos Jesús Cedeño Vera, known alternatively as El Rojo or El Quesero, the head of the Los Queseros gang, had a fight with Bismark at a party and ordered his murder.
 In the assassination attempt, Bismark and his daughter were wounded, and his wife was killed.
 Bismark, the Choneros future leader Jorge Luis Zambrano, and a Choneros hitman, murdered Cadeño Vera's brother and son, Jhonny Verdy Cedeño Vera and Cristhian Jonathan Cedeño Briones.
 In the ensuing war, the Queseros were exterminated.
 Several members of the Choneros survived, allowing them to continue with their criminal activities.

 The Choneros function as the armed wing of the Sinaloa Cartel within Ecuador.
 Their main business is drug trafficking, especially cocaine.
 Since 2011, the Choneros have also been present in prisons around the country.
-The cartel is well organized nationwide and holds influence over Ecuadorian security officials and politicians.
+The drug cartel is well organized nationwide and holds influence over Ecuadorian security officials and politicians.

-On January 9, 2024, an armed conflict in Ecuador broke out after gang leader José Adolfo Macías Villamar escaped from prison.
+On January 9, 2024, an armed conflict in Ecuador broke out after drug lord José Adolfo Macías Villamar escaped from prison.
 30 top government officials were arrested by an anti-corruption and anti-drug trafficking operation in connection to Villamar’s orchestrated escape.
 Ecuador’s government declared an “internal war” against several organized crime groups, most notably the Choneros.
 Macías was recaptured in Manta on 25 June 2025.
 On 11 July 2025, Macías agreed to be extradited to the United States.
 The extradition would then take place on 20 July 2025.